Crawford makes 48 saves in Blackhawks’ 2-0 win vs. Canadiens

+MONTREAL (AP) — Corey Crawford came up big again in his hometown — and damaged the Canadiens’ postseason hopes in the process.

-MONTREAL (AP) — Corey Crawford stopped all 48 shots he faced for his second shutout of the season and the surging Chicago Blackhawks won their fifth straight with a 2-0 victory over the struggling Montreal Canadiens on Saturday night.
+Crawford stopped all 48 shots he faced for his second shutout of the season and the surging Chicago Blackhawks won their fifth straight with a 2-0 victory over struggling Montreal on Saturday night.

+“That’s a big win for us against a team that’s close to being in the playoffs,” said Crawford, who set a career high for saves in a regular-season game.
+“They need points, too.
+We kept them to the outside for the most part.
+Our penalty kill was solid.”

 Connor Murphy and Brendan Perlini scored for the Blackhawks.